-About Iota Iota Iota, Tri-Iota, National Women's Studies Honor Society
+Iota Iota Iota (Tri-Iota), National Women's Studies Honor Society

-Iota Iota Iota is a National Women's Studies Honor Society with over 80 chapters nationwide.
-Tri-Iota strives to maintain the feminist values central to Women's Studies and encourage diversity, egalitarianism, and a supportive academic environment for all students
+Iota Iota Iota is a National Women's Studies Honor Society with more than 80 chapters nationwide.
+Tri-Iota strives to maintain the feminist values central to Women's Studies and encourage diversity, egalitarianism, and a supportive academic environment for all students.

 The purpose of Tri-Iota is to promote interest in Women's Studies, and research in social problems affecting all women.
 This society also encourages volunteerism, advocacy, and activism within the community as important methods for promoting and maintaining the feminist values central to Women's Studies.

 The Alpha Chapter of Iota Iota Iota originated in 1992 at Metropolitan State University of Denver.
 The organizers selected the Greek letter, iota for the name, to represent the three goddesses Inanna, Ishtar, and Isis.
 Loyola University Maryland is the Gamma Upsilon Chapter of Tri-Iota, formed the spring of 2015.

 Inanna was one of the primary deities of Sumer, a civilization that flourished from around 3500 BCE to 2500 BCE.
 She was known as the queen of the land, the source of the earth's life blood.
 According to some stories, she renewed her virginity each year by descending into the underworld.
 Mary Daly, who has reinterpreted many words referring to women, suggests that a virgin may be thought of as a wild, lusty, unsubdued woman.